hmcts/ccd-docker/PostgresV11.md

 ```
 docker stop a210d7e11a5b
 ```
-* Comments ccd-shared-database section in the backend.yml
+* Comment out the ccd-shared-database section in backend.yml

 ## Switch back to old DB
 1) Unset CCD_POSTGRES_11 value from the terminal
-2) Comment CCD_POSTGRES_11 in your .env file
+2) Comment out CCD_POSTGRES_11 in your .env file
 ```
 #Postgres V11
 #CCD_POSTGRES_11=ccd-shared-database-v11
 ````
 * Uncomment ccd-shared-database (OLD DB) section in the backend.yml

-1) Open a new terminal, make sure that CCD_POSTGRES_11 var has been unset.
+1) Open a new terminal, make sure that CCD_POSTGRES_11 environment variable has been unset.
-2) Stop and start ccd docker again
+2) Stop and start ccd docker again (Do NOT do a restart)